dorrih-stardust/climlab-rrtmg/README.md

 ## Version history

+- Version 0.4.1 (late Feburary 2025) is a bug fix, now properly exposing some constants defined in the Fortran code to the Python wrapper.
 - Version 0.4 (released February 2025) is a major refactor of the build system so this package can run on Python 3.12 and above.
 The build now uses [meson](https://mesonbuild.com/).
 - Version 0.3 (released January 2025) includes the modification for grid-variable `adjes` described above.
 It is designed to work with climlab v0.9 and higher.
 - Version 0.2 is the first public release (April 2022).